GERM 201 : Third Semester German

 Salzburg, with a population of 150,000, is the fourth largest city in Austria.
 It is located on the banks of the Salzach River at the northern border of the Alps.
 Unspoilt countryside, natural attractions such as the Hohe Tauern National Park, the beauty of the "Baroque Jewel" of the old town and the surrounding communities all offer visitors enchanting variety.

-German 201 completes the core language sequences of introductory German, emphasizing grammatical exactness to advance communication.
-Students who have already completed GERM 201 may enroll in GERM 202 during this summer course abroad.
+This intensive course abroad offers students the opportunity to continue their German language acquisition on an immersion program.
+GERM 201 completes the core language sequences of introductory German, emphasizing grammatical exactness to advance communication.
+Students who have already completed GERM 201 may enroll in GERM 202 during this summer course abroad upon review and approval of faculty.

-Students will experience Salzburg, Austria, a city which offers something of interest for all students: music, art, water sports, history, mountaineering, hiking, and a rich tradition of Roman Catholicism.
+Students will be immersed in Salzburg, Austria, a city which offers something of interest for all students: music, art, water sports, history, mountaineering, hiking, and a rich tradition of Roman Catholicism.
 This course will expose students to the culture, language, and regional accents of Germany and Austria.
-The class in Salzburg and environs has been offered with great success for many years and has received consistently excellent reviews from students who participated.
+This immersion course in Salzburg and environs has been offered with great success for many years and has received consistently excellent reviews from students who participated.

-While in Salzburg students will be housed in a centrally-located hotel where they can explore the city center.
-Students are encouraged to enjoy the breakfast provided daily with many German and Austrian tourists also visiting the city to increase their language skills.
+While in Salzburg students will be housed in a centrally-located hotel where they can easily venture off to explore the city center and interactive with locals.
+Students are encouraged to enjoy the breakfast provided daily with many German and Austrian tourists also visiting the city to increase their language skills and enhance the immersion experience.

 During this three-week USD faculty-led immersion program, students will have the opportunity to hike the dramatic Austrian terrain, experience Austrian culture and improve their German speaking skills.

 Salzburg's city center boast several notable sites, including the birthplace of Mozart and the picturesque setting of the film The Sound of Music.
 Additional excursions to other European cities are easily accessible by train.
 Previous programs have included a few of the following excursions: